-Must visit places are Kati Ghati, where mountain is cut to make a route (this is an entry route to city but without any gate, as workers didn’t build any hinges), Jama Masjid, only of its kind in India (a masjid without any Minar), Badal Mahal gate (gate build to welcome any royal visitors), Raja Rani Mahal, Koshak Mahal, Shajadi ka Roja, Laxman temple.
+Must-visit places are Kati Ghati, where the mountain is cut to make a route (this is an entry route to the city but without any gate, as workers didn’t build any hinges), Jama Masjid, the only of its kind in India (a masjid without any Minar), Badal Mahal gate (gate build to welcome any royal visitors), Raja Rani Mahal, Koshak Mahal, Shajadi ka Roja, Laxman temple.
 This place is a pilgrimage for Jains.
 Chanderi has a full-fledged museum for history lovers.
 Few inscriptions about Chanderi are present in Gwalior Museum.

 I could go on to write about this place.
 But as Ritesh always says, let few things be unsaid, so people can have their own experiences.
 After Datia this place again broke me, in terms of our attitude toward our heritage.
 But as compared to Datia I guess this place has survived better.
 And fought better to make its presence counted.
 Or I should say that ASI is doing a great job.